 - Painful, prolonged erection of your penis.

-- Rash or skin irritation where you apply the medicine.
+- Rash, redness, or skin irritation where you applied the medicine.

 - Warmth or redness in your face, neck, arms, or upper chest.